Sacramento Kings: City special edition uniforms

 Nike also released a special edition 'City' uniform that pays tribute to both local culture and team heritage.
 Sacramento's 2017–18 'City' uniforms feature a white and powder blue base with red trim, echoing the road uniform colors the team wore from 1985 to 1990.
 A recolored lion head logo in red and gray is also emblazoned in front.

-For the 2018–19 season, the Kings tweaked the 'City' uniforms, replacing the lion head logo with the wordmark "Sactown".
+For the 2018–19 season, the Kings tweaked the 'City' uniforms, replacing the lion-head logo with the wordmark "Sactown".
 The same uniform design was carried over for the 2019–20 season, but with red as the base color and powder blue as the trim color.

 The "Sactown" theme was retained for the 2020–21 "City" uniform, but with four design cues taken from prior uniforms.
 The black base paid homage to the 1994–2002 black uniforms.
 The checkerboard patterns were taken from their 1994–1997 purple/black alternate uniforms.
 The powder blue and red trim of the 1985–1990 road uniforms and of previous "City" uniforms were carried over to this design.

 The 2021–22 "City" uniform featured references of the Kings' previous uniform designs.
 The "Sactown" script and off-centered number arrangement paid homage to the Kings uniforms from 1971 to 1994.
 The black base and purple trim honored the 1994–2002 uniforms, and a modified version of the Rochester Royals' logo on the waist was a tribute to the original incarnation of the franchise.

 The 2022–23 "City" uniform featured a gray base and purple trim, and was inspired by the team's near-relocation in 2012 and eventual sale to Vivek Ranadivé.
 The gray base was taken from exterior of the team's current home, Golden 1 Center.

+The 2023–24 "City" uniform was heavily inspired by the Cincinnati Royals uniforms worn in the late 1960s, featuring a vertically arranged "Kings" wordmark in a white stripe, red borders, silver sleeve stripes, and blue base.
+The uniform commemorated the centennial anniversary of the franchise, dating back to its early years as the Rochester Seagrams.
+The Cincinnati theme was revisited in the 2024–25 "City" uniform, with the "Kings" block lettering based on the team's warmup jackets in the late 1960s.

+The 2025–26 "City" uniform was a remix of their 2022–23 "City" uniform, this time featuring a deep ink purple base and bright violet accents; this honored the now-iconic "Light the Beam" celebrations after home victories which started in that season.